nodejs/examples/cloud/serverless/ibm-cloud-functions/README.md

   - By convention, the `main` function is called.
 You can always alias "main" to any function in your `.js` file.
 - **No build step**.
 Runtimes for all supported languages are already deployed in ICF server clusters waiting for your function to be deployed and invoked.
 - **Node.js runtime inferred**.
 The Node.js runtime was inferred via the function's `.js` extension.
 ICF will always use the latest supported Node.js runtime version unless you explicitly set another version with the `--kind` flag.
 - **Package dependencies as ZIP files**.
-Complex actions can be constructed by packaging required NPM modules within a ZIP file.
+Complex actions can be constructed by packaging required npm modules within a ZIP file.
 - **Promises are supported by default** since ICF invokes functions asynchronously.
 - **Creating websites from function output is easy**.
 You do not need to host a traditional application server to create dynamic content.
 - Composing existing actions into new actions using **Sequences** can allow you to create powerful data transformation pipelines.